About the Company

 - Manage consultants, internal construction resources, and outside contractors to renovate and improve individual assets.

-- Visit all properties within the portfolio on a regular basis to oversee the operations and on-site staff.
-This will entail occasional travel to other, out of the area, markets (primarily Seattle and Portland).
+- Visit all properties within the portfolio on a regular basis to oversee operations and on-site staff.

 - Review financial reporting and variance analyses and coordinate with accounting personnel to ensure that financial statements are accurately presented.